srijrao/obsidianpluginattempt/README.md

 - **Modern Chat Interface:** Chat with AI in a dedicated sidebar or panel, with real-time streaming responses and markdown rendering.
 - **Context-Aware Commands:** Run AI actions on selected text, entire notes, or across your vault.
 Summarize, rewrite, or generate content contextually.
 - **Agent Mode & Tool Use:** Enable "Agent Mode" to let the AI use built-in tools for automation and reasoning.
 10 powerful tools including file operations, search, and planning.
-- **Vector Store & Semantic Search:** 12 commands for embedding notes and performing semantic searches across your vault.
 - **Custom Prompts & Templates:** Create, edit, and manage your own prompt templates for any workflow.
 - **Session & History Management:** Save, load, and revisit chat sessions.
 View and manage chat history directly in the plugin.
 - **Model Settings & Testing:** Fine-tune model parameters (temperature, max tokens, etc.), test API connections, and refresh available models from the settings UI.